Change of Status

 Under certain conditions, a person in the U.S. in a non-resident visa status (such as B2, E2, F1, F2, J1, J2, H1, H4) may change their visa status to F-1 or J-1.
 There are two main ways to effect a Change of Status successfully:

-- Apply to the US Citizenship and Immigration Service (USCIS) for a change of immigration status inside the U.S. (approval timeframe: ~8-18 months)
+- Apply to the US Citizenship and Immigration Service (USCIS) for a change of immigration status inside the U.S. (approval timeframe: ~30 days-18 months; the 30 day timeframe applies to petitions with Premium Processing)

 - Travel abroad and complete visa adjudication in one’s home country before re-entering the U.S. on F-1/J-1 status (approval timeframe: ~1-5 months)